lcreed/FilterBadRecruiters/README.md

     * Log message details to the scripts log output.
     * optionally sends email with report if matches are found

+## Known Issues
+A blank line in the bad recruiters list causes ALL mail in the search range to match and be flagged as spam.
+I am going to rewrite the code from scratch this week and include a filter to remove blank entries and entries less than 5 characters from the domains array.

 ## New Features
 Hit the Watch button to be notified of updates.